felix-hilden/sphinx-codeautolink/docs/src/reference.rst

 .. rst:directive:: .. autolink-preface:: [code]

-   Include a hidden preface in the next code block.
+   Include a hidden preface before a code block.
-   The next block consumes this directive even if it is not processed (e.g. non-Python blocks) to avoid placement confusion.
    A multiline preface can be written in the content portion of the directive.
-   Prefaces are included in block concatenation.
+   Prefaces are preserved in block concatenation, and are added to the source in the following order: :confval:`codeautolink_global_preface` > file preface
+   > :rst:dir:`autolink-concat` sources (with their block prefaces)
+   > block prefaces > block source.

+   .. rubric:: Options

+   .. rst:directive:option:: level
+      :type: preface level

+      - "next" - add preface only to the next block (default).
+        Multiple prefaces are combined, and the next block consumes this directive even if it's not processed (e.g. non-Python blocks) to avoid placement confusion.
+      - "file" - set a preface for all blocks in the current file, placed after  but before block-level prefaces.

 .. rst:directive:: .. autolink-skip:: [level]